top of page

 Why Rules Matter

 Every sober living home has its own personality, but most follow similar rules.
-These guidelines aren’t about restriction—they’re about protecting the community, keeping daily life smooth, and making sure everyone feels secure.
+These guidelines are about protecting the peace inside the house and the community's mindset.
+They help keep daily life smooth and make sure everyone feels secure.
 There's a real big benefit you may not see right away-when you commit to the rules, you’re also committing to yourself and your recovery.

 The Trail to the Beach_edited.jpg